-- 1. Go through the prestart inspection. - 2.
-Open the hand valve, observe that water enters the water reservoir, fills the tube from the reservoir to the evaporator, and then shuts off.
+- 1. Go through the pre start inspection. - 2.
+Open the water hand valve, observe that water enters the water reservoir, fills the tube from the reservoir to the evaporator and then shuts off.
 Check for leaks. - 3.
 Switch the master switch on.
-There will be a short delay before the gearmotor and compressor will start. - 4.
-On air cooled models, the condenser will begin to discharge warm air, on water cooled models, the water regulating valve will open, and warm water will be discharged into the drain. - 5.
-The unit should soon be making ice, if desired, the low side pressure can be checked: it should be 34 PSIG + or 4 PSIG.
+The electrical start up sequence is automatic: - A. There will be a short (15 second) delay before the gearmotor starts. - B. After the gearmotor starts, the compressor will start. - 4.
+On air cooled models, warm air will begin to flow from the condenser.
+Water cooled models will begin to discharge warm water down the drain. - 5.
+The unit should soon be making ice.
+If desired, the low side pressure may be checked: it should be 38 PSIG + or 2 PSIG.